Pajkic-lab/twitter-clone/README.md

    - Copy `.env.example` template file content and create `.env.development` file for development and `.env.staging` for the staging environment.
    - For the staging environment, you should change the `DATABASE_URL_PG` value, which you can find in the `docker-compose` file.
 4. **Set up app for development:**
-   - This command sets the app environment.
+   - This command sets development app environment.
 Run it initially and whenever you change the environment:
      ```bash
      pnpm run dev:set
      ```